gurki/spike/README.md

 ### Observer
 the **observer** runs queries every `*_INTERVAL_S` seconds. it fetches the last `*_LIMIT` entries.

-newly discovered **saved tracks** are automatically added to the according monthly playlist `YYYY-mm`, based on their `added_at` field. if the playlist doesn't exist, it creates it first.
+newly discovered **saved tracks** are automatically added to the according monthly playlist `YYYY-mm`, based on their `added_at` field. if the playlist doesn't exist, it will be created first.

 newly discovered **recently played tracks** are automatically appended to the **history**.